Kerani: Career

 In 2018, Kerani launched her sixth neoclassical album, called Small Treasures, a collection of musical inspirations which found their origin in experiences that have affected Kerani's life.
 This makes Small Treasures her most personal work to this day.
-Small Treasures was recorded with a string quartet, supplemented with a select number of guest artists, such as Grammy nominated Canadian flautist Ron Korb, Irish singer songwriter Chanele McGuinness and Brazilian soprano coloratura and guitarist Carla Maffioletti.
+Small Treasures was recorded with a string quartet, supplemented with a select number of guest artists, such as Grammy winning Canadian flautist Ron Korb, Irish singer songwriter Chanele McGuinness and Brazilian soprano coloratura and guitarist Carla Maffioletti.
 Just like its predecessor, Small Treasures held the #1 position in the ZMR International Top 100 Radio Airplay Chart for 2 months.
-The album won the ZMR Music Award for Best Neo-Classical Album of 2018., At the same time, the song Garden of Dreams got nominated for the 2018 Peace Song Awards in the New Age category.
+The album won the ZMR Music Award for Best Neo-Classical Album of 2018.
+At the same time, the song Garden of Dreams got nominated for the 2018 Peace Song Awards in the New Age category.

 September 2020 - Almost two years after the release of Small Treasures, Kerani returned with an epic body of work called Sands of Time.
 Inspired by Greek mythology, the music on this album describes the most beautiful elements that brought forth life on earth, such as Love, Beauty, Light, and Wisdom.
 “The myths and legends of the ancient Greek may be archaic, but their human aspect is still valid.
 We should use our love and knowledge to create beauty and bring peace to the world.”, says Kerani.

 Sands of Time got voted Best Neo-Classical Album of 2020 by the jury of One World Music Radio and by the broadcasters and radio hosts of the Zone Music Reporter.